A Unified Taxonomy-Guided Instruction Tuning Framework for Entity Set Expansion and Taxonomy Expansion: Abstract

 \section{Abstract}

-Entity Set Expansion, Taxonomy Expansion, and Seed-Guided Taxonomy Construction are three representative tasks that can be used to automatically populate an existing taxonomy with new entities.
-However, previous approaches often address these tasks separately with heterogeneous techniques, lacking a unified perspective.
-To tackle this issue, in this paper, we identify the common key skills needed for these tasks from the view of taxonomy structures---finding ``siblings'' and finding ``parents''---and propose a unified taxonomy-guided instruction tuning framework to jointly solve the three tasks.
-To be specific, by leveraging the existing taxonomy as a rich source of entity relationships, we utilize instruction tuning to fine-tune a large language model to generate parent and sibling entities.
-Extensive experiments on multiple benchmark datasets demonstrate the effectiveness of \ours, which outperforms task-specific baselines across all three tasks.\footnote{Code can be found at \url{ https://github.com/yanzhen4/TaxoInstruct}}
+Entity set expansion, taxonomy expansion, and seed-guided taxonomy construction are three representative tasks for automatically enriching an existing taxonomy with emerging concepts.
+Previous studies have treated them as separate tasks, leading to techniques that are specialized for one task but lack generalizability and a holistic perspective.
+In this paper, we propose a unified solution to address all three tasks.
+Specifically, we identify two fundamental skills facilitating the three tasks: finding ``siblings'' and finding ``parents''.
+To this end, we introduce a taxonomy-guided instruction tuning framework that trains a large language model to generate siblings and parents for query entities, where the joint pre-training process enables mutual reinforcement of these two skills.
+Extensive experiments on multiple benchmark datasets validate the effectiveness of our proposed \ours framework, demonstrating its superiority over task-specific baselines across all three tasks.
+Our codes and data are available at \url{https://github.com/yanzhen4/TaxoInstruct}.